 This is a seafood-based seasoning that has a strong smell and flavor.
 The method of preparation of this shrimp paste is similar to the fish sauce production method.
 It is a fermented fragrant mass in curry pastes and often added to various Thai dishes for a salty and pungent kick.
 The pure versions of the sauce contain salt and shrimp only.

 Besides, if you have been to a non-vegetarian Thai restaurant and you asked for Thai curry, then you might have probably eaten it.
 Many people are used to asking for a no-fish sauce, but they forget that the shrimp paste might still be lurking.

 3. Worcestershire Sauce

 Worcestershire sauce is an excellent substitute for fish sauce.
 It is fermented with a fish-base to add to improve the umami profile in your savory dishes.
 It contains blend tamarind and anchovies, garlic, onions, salt, sugar, molasses, spirit vinegar, vinegar, and malt.
-The flavor and spicing come as a result of adding pepper, pickles, lemons, cloves, and soy sauce.
+The flavor and spicing come as a result of adding pepper, pickles, lemons, garlic cloves, and soy sauce.